-According to research, imaginative play emerges when your baby is around 12 to 18 months of age.
-In fact, by the time your little one turns 18 months old, you will begin noticing behaviors such as trying to feed a doll with a spoon, or picking a block and bringing it to her ears as if it were a phone.
-Although early forms of pretend play are mostly solitary, by the time your baby turns 2 years old, you will notice that she enjoys the company of their peers.
+According to research, imaginative play emerges when children are around 12 to 18 months of age.
+In fact, by the time your little one turns 18 months old, you will begin noticing behaviors such as trying to feed a doll with a spoon or picking a block and bringing it to their ears as if it were a phone.
+Although early forms of pretend play are mostly solitary, by the time your child turns two, you will notice that they enjoy the company of their peers.

-Research has shown that, for example, parents who read stories at bedtime, or those who talk frequently to their children by describing and explaining everyday actions, objects, events, nature, and people, are the ones who encourage pretend play the most.
+Research has shown that, for example, parents who read stories at bedtime or those who talk frequently to their children by describing and explaining everyday actions, objects, events, nature, and people, are the ones who encourage pretend play the most.

 If you want to encourage your little one’s pretend play, check out the following tips:

 - Storytime: Invite your little one to tell their favorite story or ask them to imagine a different ending or plot twist in the story.
 For instance, you might want to try and ask them questions like: “What do you think will happen next?” or “What if the boy can’t find the treasure?”

 - Toys: Make sure your little one has frequent access to simple toys, dolls, or stuffed animals.
 These don’t have to be bought in a store, you can create them out of household items, such as socks or shoe boxes!
 Through imaginative play, children tend to easily assign feelings to objects or open-ended toys, which is a great outlet for them to express their thoughts and ideas.

 - Limit their use of electronics: Try to limit their use of electronic toys and their time on screens, you can let them use it with apps that help them develop skills, but try not to let them use it all day instead of using toys.

 - Toy boxes: Create a box or a bag filled with materials that correspond to a particular theme, for example, a restaurant or the zoo.
 Have several different materials and you will see your toddler take their creativity to the next level.